-During growth phases, many businesses experience capital shortfalls due to unforeseen operating expenses, uneven cash flow cycles, inventory shortfalls, or when an unexpected opportunity arises.
-In many cases, the need for a cash infusion is only temporary, so it may not make sense to seek long-term financing with a loan.
+During growth phases, many businesses experience capital shortfalls due many factors.
+It could be from unforeseen operating expenses, uneven cash flow cycles, inventory shortfalls, or when an unexpected opportunity arises.
+In many cases, the need for a cash infusion is only temporary.
+Therefore, it may not make sense to seek long-term financing with a loan.
 Instead, the business’ specific cash needs may best be served with a line of credit.
 However, business lines of credit come with certain tax implications that should be fully understood to optimize its benefits while avoiding possible IRS traps.

 What exactly is a business line of credit?

-A business line of credit works much the same way as a revolving credit card account.
+You might be wondering, “How does a business line of credit work?”
+Well, a business line of credit works much the same way as a revolving credit card account.
 Upon qualification, the bank or online lender issues your small business a certain amount of credit that is available for your use as the need arises.
 You only pay interest on the amount you actually borrow, so you can better control your interest expense.
-With most lines of credit, you are only required to make interest payments, so, conceivably, it can be easier on your overall business cash flow.
+With most lines of credit, your only requirement is to make interest payments so it can be easier on your overall business cash flow.

 Although the interest rate on a line of credit is typically lower than the average credit card, the actual rate charged depends on your credit rating.
 For a business line of credit, banks not only consider your business and personal credit rating, they factor in your business revenues, the health of your business, as well as the general trend in the market.
 The bank will use those factors to determine both the amount of credit it will extend and the amount of interest it will charge.
 If you choose to go with a platform lender, the basis of determining how much financing you’re eligible for will be more flexible as they look at sales activity as the primary criteria instead.